Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-32-deep-wounds.md

 He sounded like a fashion designer.
 Being small and slender and narrow-chested drove his speaking voice up well into soprano territory, which combined with the characteristically clipped and precise Corti manner of speaking to give him the general air of an English hipster.
 Though, with mercifully less *’swish’*.

-"...Did… what, now?"
+"...Did... what, now?"
 Julian asked.
 "Blew it off, or-?"

 "No no no," The Corti flapped a hand irritably.
-"What *savage* bolted this… this *crime* onto you?!
+"What *savage* bolted this... this *crime* onto you?!
 Oh, dear..."

 Allison laugh-coughed around her beer and came up with a white foam mustache.
 Julian felt the need to stick up for his foot.
 "Y’know, that thing’s about the most sophisticated prosthetic ever given to a human being..." he pointed out.